About

 Fell from Nest, Nest Destroyed, Tree Trimmed

-Please do the following – Squirrels are very good mothers, and mom should retrieve the baby, even if she detects human scent.
-Follow these steps to help baby.
+Squirrels are very good mothers, and mom should retrieve the baby, even if she detects human scent.
 Mother squirrels make extra nests as a backup if the nursery nest becomes overcrowded, damaged, or infested with parasites.
 Just because one nest has been destroyed doesn’t mean that they don’t have a home.
+Give mom an opportunity to relocate her young.
 If the babies did not get injured from the fall (no bruises/scrapes/cuts/head injury), the mother should retrieve them.
-She often has another nest to which she can move them.

 Ziploc bag: Fill a Ziploc bag with warm (not hot) water, put it inside another Ziploc bag – the double bag guards against leaks and prevents the animal from getting wet and chilled.
 Cover the bag with a small non-terrycloth towel, fleece cloth, or t-shirt and place the baby on it.